itz-ayush/Moodio/README.md

-## Moodio
+## **Moodio**
 Set your browser-mood with Moodio.

-MOODIO is a browser extension designed to help you stay focused by allowing you to create customized work profiles, block distracting websites, and set timers to keep you on track.
+Moodio is a browser extension designed to help you stay focused by allowing you to create customized work profiles, block distracting websites, and set timers to keep you on track.
 Perfect for students, professionals, and anyone who wants to improve their productivity.

-## **Features**
+## Features

 - **Work Profiles:** Create profiles with specific websites you need for work or study.
 - **Website Blocking:** Block distracting websites based on the profile you're using.